 and has gained extensive knowledge in the energy, mining and oil & gas segments and with industrial components.
 A native of Brazil, Mr. Bezerra understands the dynamics and complexities of US, Brazilian and South American business, and offers that knowledge to the clients of Foreign Targets, Inc

-India is the most populated democracy and ninth largest economy in the world, with an enviable growth rate of 6.2% in 2011-2012, with anticipated growth of 5-6% for 2013-2014.
-India is the largest market in South Asia with nearly a $2 Trillion GDP, representing a vast, largely untapped market for many American goods and services.
-With 1.2 billion inhabitants, an estimate 350 million Indians have annual incomes comparable to those in the United States.
+India is the most populated democracy and 6th largest economy in the world, with an enviable growth rate of 8% in 2018, strongest in the world, with continued robust growth expected in 2019.
+India is the largest market in South Asia with nearly $2.6 Trillion GDP, representing a vast, largely untapped market for many American goods and services.
+With 1.34 billion inhabitants, an estimate 350 million Indians have annual incomes comparable to those in the United States.

 India has made great strides toward an open, free-market economy through privatization of state-owned enterprises, industrial deregulation and reduced controls on foreign trade and investment.
 While barriers persist for US industry attempting market entry, continued improvement and further liberalization is anticipated long-term.
 While posing a problem for India's growing economy, the country's inefficient infrastructure represents a huge opportunity for US firms involved in